ChrisRahme/Duolingo_Bot/README.md

 ## 1. Requirements

+1. Install Chrome

-1. Install Chrome and its according Chromedriver version
+1. Install Chromedriver for your Chrome version from [chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)

 1. Install Python 3.8, 3.9, or 3.10 (more versions could be compatible)